manuelcasanova/mapbox_practice/README.md

 Next:

-My account -  modify picture
+Search user rides fix and by name

 Admin rides/runs, be able to search by ride/run ID as an admin

 Search users (no muted)

 Search maps (by user, by name.)

+My account -  modify picture

 Name: max characters
 picture: max mb